Metal-to-insulator transition in Pt-doped TiSe$_2$ driven by emergent network of narrow transport channels

-\subsection{Growth}
+\mysubsection{Growth}

-\para{} Single crystals of \ce{Pt_{x}Ti_{1-x}Se2} were grown by chemical vapor transport using excess Se as the transport agent.
-Stoichiometeric amounts of Pt and Ti, as well as Se power with approximately 50\% excess Se by mass were sealed in evacuated quartz tubes of approximately 6 inches in length and 0.5 inches in diameter.
+\begin{small} \para{} Single crystals of \ce{Pt_{$x$}Ti_{$1-x$}Se2} were grown by chemical vapor transport using excess Se as the transport agent.
+Stoichiometric amounts of Pt and Ti, as well as Se power with approximately 50\% excess Se by mass were sealed in evacuated quartz tubes of approximately 6 inches in length and 0.5 inches in diameter.
 Samples were heated in a gradient furnace for ten days minimum at a gradient of 900-1100$\,\degree$C then cooled to room temperature.
-Reported doping amounts in this study are for nominal compositions.
+Reported doping amounts in this study are for nominal compositions. \end{small}

-\subsection{ARPES}
+\mysubsection{ARPES}

-\para{} Temperature-dependent ARPES measurements on undoped and Pt-doped \tisetwo{} single crystals were performed using a Scienta R4000 electron analyzer at the SIS beamline of Swiss Light Source, Paul Scherrer Institute, Switzerland.
-The measurements were performed using plane polarized light with 45\,eV photon energies ($h\nu$).
-The energy and momentum resolutions were approximately 10--20\,meV and 0.0055\,$\mathring{\mathrm{A}}^{-1}$, respectively.
+\begin{small} \para{} Temperature-dependent ARPES measurements on undoped and Pt-doped \tisetwo{} single crystals were performed using a Scienta R4000 electron analyzer at the SIS beamline of Swiss Light Source, Paul Scherrer Institute, Switzerland.
+The measurements were performed using plane-polarized light with 45\,eV photon energies ($h\nu$).
+The energy and momentum resolutions were approximately 10--20\,meV and 0.0055\,$\mathring{\mathrm{A}}^{-1}$, respectively. \end{small}

-\subsection{STM}
+\mysubsection{STM}

-\para{} The experiment was performed in an ultrahigh vacuum (UHV) system with a base pressure lower than 10$^{-10}$\,mbar and at a temperature of $\sim$4\,K. The samples were cleaved at room temperature and immediately inserted into the STM scanner at 4\,K. Differential conductance ($\rmd I / \rmd V$) spectra were acquired using a standard lock-in technique.
+\begin{small} \para{} The experiment was performed in an ultrahigh vacuum (UHV) system with a base pressure lower than 10$^{-10}$\,mbar and at a temperature of $\sim$4\,K. The samples were cleaved at room temperature and immediately inserted into the STM scanner at 4\,K. Differential conductance ($\rmd I / \rmd V$) spectra were acquired using a standard lock-in technique. \end{small}

-\section{Data Availability}
+\mysection{Data Availability}

-All relevant data are available from the corresponding author upon request.
+\begin{small} All relevant data are available from the corresponding author upon reasonable request. \end{small}